 This type of letter is going to be very different than what most job seekers are sending and what you’ve seen recommended online, and that’s often a plus.

-So next, I’ll explain why a shorter cover letter may improve your odds of hearing back on a job application.
+Coming up soon, I’ll explain why a shorter cover letter may improve your odds of hearing back on a job application.

 There are four things that happen when you keep your cover letter relatively short…